 The inclusiveness of the digital economy is measured through a qualitative assessment of the efforts made by the public and private sectors to include specific population segments in the expansion of the digital economy.
 These segments include women, youth, refugees, migrants, micro-, small‑ and medium‑sized enterprises, and rural inhabitants.

-The pilot version of the IDES is currently used in eight countries (West Africa: Benin and Senegal; Eastern and Southern Africa: Uganda and Zambia; Asia: Myanmar and Nepal; and, the Pacific: Fiji and Papua New Guinea).
-In each of these eight countries, UNCDF has a team with extensive digital expertise.
+The current version of the IDES is currently piloted in Uganda, Nepal, Solomon Islands and Burkina Faso.
+It will be further rolled out in Africa, Asia and the Pacific.
+In each of these countries, UNCDF has a team with extensive digital expertise.
 The team works closely with the government, the private sector and academia to drive the development of the digital economy.
 The wealth of market knowledge and the relationships at the national level allow UNCDF to collect the right information from the market, identify key market constraints and develop a roadmap to drive the development of an inclusive digital economy.

 The IDES is a central tool of the UNCDF strategy ‘Leaving No One Behind in the Digital Era.’
 The scorecard is built to support stakeholders to identify and address the key priorities for the further development of their country’s digital economy.
 Updated on a yearly basis, the scorecard is a strategic tool to measure the development of the market and set priorities based on the dynamic context of the digital era.
 Besides being an internal tool, UNCDF believes the scorecard will be useful to a global audience of partners and peers, and it actively seeks feedback from partners to improve the scorecard system.